pudly/schmopera-hugo/content/articles/aria-guides-una-voce-poco-fa.md

 categories = "How-to"
 date = "2015-10-14T07:51:00-06:00"
 lastmod = "2017-06-20T22:50:00-06:00"
-publishDate = "2015-10-19T06:47:00-06:00"
-slug = "aria-guides-una-voce-poco-fa"
-title = "Aria guides: &quot;Una voce poco fa&quot;"
+preamble = "For the next in our series of [Aria Guides](/aria-guides-the-counts-aria/), we're nodding to all the mezzos (and a few sopranos) with \"Una voce poco fa,\" from *Il barbiere di Siviglia*.
+This is a cornerstone aria for many young mezzos, and one of the few chances they have to show off coloratura *and* play a girl.
+It's also an aria full of options.
+Ornamentation, cadenzas, high or low keys; there's no \"right way\" to sing rep like this.
+I can offer up a few tips based on common traps and hurdles I've noticed as a coach. \n\nFollow along on page 82 of [this score](http://javanese.imslp.info/files/imglnks/usimg/1/1a/IMSLP41530-PMLP07237-Rossini-BarbiereVSlucca.pdf), or use the excerpts below.
+For suggestions, or to request an aria, get in touch at [hello@schmopera.com](mailto:hello@schmopera.com).\n\n" publishDate = "2015-10-19T06:47:00-06:00" short_description = "For the next in our series of Aria Guides, we're nodding to all the mezzos (and a few sopranos) with \"Una voce poco fa,\" from Il barbiere di Siviglia.
+This is a cornerstone aria for many young mezzos, and one of the few chances they have to show off coloratura and play a girl.
+It's also an aria full of options.
+Ornamentation, cadenzas, high or low keys; there's no \"right way\" to sing rep like this." slug = "aria-guides-una-voce-poco-fa" title = "Aria guides: &quot;Una voce poco fa&quot;"
 +++